 Sony full-frame sensors deliver high resolution in a very portable package.
 The 60MP Sony A7RV full-frame sensor delivers 6,336 x 9,504 pixels: a 21x32 inch (50x75 cm) print at 300 dpi.
 (The older A7RII and A7RIII sensors deliver 5304 x 7952 pixels: an 18x27 inch print at 300 dpi).

 The tonality and dynamic range are superb.
 At ISO 100 there is no apparent grain or sensor noise whatsoever at 100% magnification.
-Using the DxO Pure Raw2 converter, we can make noiseless images with smaller sensors and at higher ISO: see above for discussion.
+Using the DxO Pure Raw converter, we can make noiseless images at much higher ISO: see above for discussion.

 To get resolution like this across the entire image, we need to shoot lenses at their best aperture and keep the camera very steady.
 The larger the print, the more important this becomes.